thebutler1/-IPATCH-SoL/FULL/readme.md

- to grab image and LIVE2DOnly text file,
-Use F95 to grab remaining files.
+ Use F95 to grab remaining files. to grab image and LIVE2D Only text file,